zwcrowley/blackstone/README.md

 and `post_`; and has a categorical group variable to split up the data (e.g. role, gender, education level, etc.).

+**group** Required, the name of the grouping variable in a quoted character string (e.g. “role”, “gender”, “edu_level”, etc.).

 **scale_labels** scale_labels Required, a character vector of labels for the response scale, must be in the desired order, e.g. if you have a 5 item scale of minimal to extensive it should look like this: